Bienville Square: Features

 In the 1850s walkways, a cast-iron fence (since removed), and benches were added here.
 Live oak trees were planted to provide shade.
 In the 1890s, the large cast iron fountain with an acanthus leaf motif was added to the center of the square.
-A new bandstand was added to the park in 1941 to replace one from the Victorian era.
+A new bandstand with public restrooms was donated to the park in 1941 by the Sears and Roebuck Company to replace one from the Victorian era.

 In 1977 the Association for the Study of Afro-American Life and History, in cooperation with the Amoco Foundation, gave a bronze plaque to the City of Mobile to commemorate the life of Cudjo Lewis, the last survivor of Clotilda, the last known slave ship, and a founding resident of Africatown in north Mobile.
 The plaque was installed in Bienville Square.

+A plaque is installed near the northwest corner of the park honoring the city’s founder D’Iberville, the first governor of Louisiana and elder brother to Bienville.

+An historic marker at the Square’s Northwest corner commemorates the Salvation Army.

+A large granite cross near the southern edge of the park honors Bienville, the younger of the two Le Moyne brothers who settled Mobile, and the second governor of Louisiana.

 The Africatown Historic District was added to the National Register of Historic Places in 2012.
 (In January 2018, Ben Raines of al.com reported that he may have found the wreckage of Clotilda, which was burned and sunk in the river north of Mobile.
 Excavation and many studies will be required to confirm that.)